 Martha Euphemia Lofton Haynes was the first African American woman to earn a Ph.D. in mathematics.
 Her dissertation, Determination of Sets of Independent Conditions Characterizing Certain Special Cases of Symmetric Correspondence was advised by Aubrey Landry, a professor at Catholic University in Washington, D.C.

 Haynes was born to parents Dr. William Lofton and Mrs. Lavina Day Lofton in Washington, D.C. on September 11, 1890.
 William Lofton was a prominent dentist and a financial supporter of black institutions and charities.
 Her mother was active in the Catholic Church.
 Later Haynes would also become active in the Catholic Church, earning a Papal medal, “Pro Ecclesia and Pontifex,” in 1959, for her service to the church and to her community.

 Martha Euphemia Lofton Haynes died in Washington, D.C. on July 24, 1980.
-She was 90.
-Her will indicated that Haynes left the Catholic University $700,000.
-As a result the University established an endowed chair in the Department of Education, an annual colloquium, and a perpetual student loan fund all in her name.
+She was 90 years old.
+Her will indicated that Haynes left Catholic University $700,000.
+As a result the university established an endowed chair in the Department of Education, an annual colloquium, and a perpetual student loan fund all in her name.